Dave Darling: 58

 58 was an eclectic, alternative, pop-rock band foursome that included Darling, Nikki Sixx, Steve Gibb and Bucket Baker.
-They released, Diet For A New America on May 16, 2000 on Sixx's record label, Americoma.
-All songs were written by Nikki Sixx and Dave Darling, except Alone Again (Naturally) written by Gilbert O'Sullivan and "Who We Are" written by Nikki Sixx, Dave Darling and Steve Gibb.
+They released, Diet for a New America on May 16, 2000, on Sixx's record label, Americoma.

-Film, Television, and Commercials
+Film, television, and commercials

 Darling's music and/or production has been placed in films, TV shows, and commercials such as True Blood, So You Think You Can Dance, Ed TV, Father of the Bride, What a Girl Wants, Entourage, Chuck, Bad Girls Club, Ugly Betty, Ritz Crackers, and Lincoln Navigator.